sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - only paid version, and without all features enabled.
 Some are available only after contact from the sales department.
 - every part is seperatly paid
-- at registration(demo) requiers phone number,company name, company size and role.
+- at registration(demo) requiers phone number,company name, company size and role
+- uninstalling requiers a rebot
+- pricy

 ![Retrace](/data/2017-02-02-Choosing-centralized-logging-and-monitoring-system/retrace.png){: .logo}